 Scenario 2: Singer-Songwriter

-Profile: Independent artist earning roughly £15K yearly from music, supplementing with (real life) retail work.
-Very distinctive vocal timbre, intimate songwriting style, and around 5,000 monthly Spotify listeners.
+Profile: Independent artist making about £15K from music annually, supplemented with retail work.
+Intimate songwriting style delivered with a very distinctive vocal timbre, and around 5K monthly Spotify listeners.
 As of November 2025, monthly listeners have risen to 6,200, that’s a 24% growth year-on-year.
 But income has stayed relatively flat until mid-year, when our strategy shifted.

 They have also lost one sync opportunity in September when a production company explicitly asked if we could provide a “soundalike track” for lower licensing fees.
 We declined (after consulting them).
 They went with an AI alternative.
 That’s the first time I’ve seen it happen this directly.